brson/rfcs/text/0000-release-channels.md

 # Alternatives

-Leave feature gates and experimental APIs exposed to the stable channel, as precented by Haskell, web vendor prefixes, and node.js.
+Leave feature gates and experimental APIs exposed to the stable channel, as precedented by Haskell, web vendor prefixes, and node.js.

 Make the beta channel a compromise between the nightly and stable channels, allowing some set of experimental features and APIs.
 This